PowerAruba/PowerArubaCP/README.md

 More functionality will be added later.

-Tested with Aruba ClearPass (using release 6.7.x)
+Tested with Aruba ClearPass (using release 6.7.x and 6.8.x)

 # Usage